 Currently, there are two main types of HRIRs, according to their creation: generic or individual.
-Generic HRIRs are obtained from measurements made on a manikin head (e.g., M.I.T.'s measurements of a KEMAR Dummy-Head Microphone [4]) or using a limited number of subjects to represent the general population (e.g., the CIPIC Database [5]).
-This type of generic HRIRs does not have as high spatialization fidelity as individual HRIRs [2], which require that the actual prospective user of the spatialized audio system undergo time-consuming measurements with specialized and expensive equipment, such as the AuSim HeadZap system which is used at FIU to obtain measured HRTFs.
+Generic HRIRs are obtained from measurements made on a manikin head (e.g., M.I.T.'s measurements of a KEMAR Dummy-Head Microphone [3]) or using a limited number of subjects to represent the general population (e.g., the CIPIC Database [4]).
+This type of generic HRIRs does not have as high spatialization fidelity as individual HRIRs [5], which require that the actual prospective user of the spatialized audio system undergo time-consuming measurements with specialized and expensive equipment.
 Unfortunately, this severely limits the access to HRIRs obtained this way.
 As a result of this, a majority of the HRIRs in use are generic.

 Fig. 1.
-Diagram of spherical coordinate system [3]
+Diagram of spherical coordinate system [2]